ntpeters/homebrew-notifier/README.md

 `auto` will cause these formulae to be updated automatically.

 After the upgrade process is complete, a notification will be displayed indicating if the upgrades succeeded or failed.
+In the event of a failure, you can click on the notification to view a log of the failed upgrade process.

 ###Cleanup
 ```